 The two-button method should work for most Android phones, but there are some other options available depending on your exact smartphone and which operating system you’re running.
 For example, Samsung Galaxy S7 owners can snap a screenshot by holding down the power and home buttons.

 Tell Google Assistant to take a screen shot

 If you have Google Assistant set up on your phone, you can use your voice to take a screenshot.
 Just say "OK Google, take a screenshot."

-For Android Pie
+Screenshot tips for Android Pie

 Android’s latest operating system hasn’t rolled out to a ton of phones yet, but if you’re one of the lucky ones, you can try out Pie’s new way of taking a screenshot.
 Just hold down the power button and tap on Screenshot.
 This applies to Google’s Pixel and Nexus phones running Pie.
 The nicest part of this method is that you don’t have to deal with timing the power and volume buttons just right to get your screenshot.